Marugame Castle 丸亀城

 Marugame Castle is a hirayamashiro - a castle on a hill (yama) rising from a plain or flat land (hira).
 Marugame Castle has also been known as Kameyama Castle or Horai Castle.

-After the Meiji Restoration a fire damaged the castle in 1869 and a year later the new authorities pulled down more of the castle and filled in the moat in line with destroying the power of the former feudal lords.
-The only original buildings that remain are the tenshu (keep), Ote Ichino Gate and Ote Nino Gate.
+After the Meiji Restoration a fire damaged Marugame Castle in 1869 and a year later the new authorities pulled down more of the castle and filled in parts of the moat, in line with destroying the power of the former feudal lords.
+The only original buildings that remain at Marugame Castle are the tenshu (keep), Ote Ichino Gate and Ote Nino Gate.

 Admission: 200 yen